electron/electronjs.org-old/data/blog/web-preferences-fix.md

 date: '2018-08-22'
 ---

-A remote code execution vulnerability has been discovered affecting  apps with the ability to open consecutive child windows on Electron versions (3.0.0-beta.6, 2.0.7, 1.8.7, and 1.7.15) for.
+A remote code execution vulnerability has been discovered affecting  apps with the ability to open nested child windows on Electron versions (3.0.0-beta.6, 2.0.7, 1.8.7, and 1.7.15) for.
 This vulnerability has been assigned the CVE identifier [CVE-2018-15685].

 ---